mohammedasker/100-days-of-code/log.md

 **Thoughts** There was a black out in my house today so I get to code for 1 hour only.
 This project looks slightly easier than the third project since I'll use less CSS and no flexbox.

+### Day 45: July 25, 2019

+**Today's Progress**: Added some code snippets and changed menu layout of fourth project for FFC.

+**Thoughts** The project is going fine so far and my only pet peeve at the moment is I don't know how I can display code examples in my project.
+I'm aware that I can use both pre tag and code tag HTML elements, but what I see in the article examples is different from what actually happens in my page.
+Like I'm not formatting the code properly or worse the blogs failed to mention some critical information.
+I need to find out more!